Information for Maine Nonprofits During COVID-19

 Reopening with Purpose: Guidance for Maine Nonprofits Impacted by the Pandemic

 MANP has developed a nonprofit-specific guidebook to assist nonprofits in shaping their plans to reopen offices and re-engage with the public.
 Learn more and download your free copy!
+Note: while published in summer 2020, the content remains a useful general resource and should always be used in concert with current public health guidance and state prevention checklists (see below).

 State + Federal Plans